7/22/2025, written by terra goodnight

 2. Video dominates how they consume content

-Most participants said they tend to consume video content almost exclusively, particularly from YouTube, Instagram Reels, and TikTok.
-Static graphics or text posts rarely register in their feeds.
+Most participants said they tend to consume video content almost exclusively, particularly from YouTube, Instagram Reels and TikTok.
+Static graphics or text posts may not register.
 National data confirms this: about one-third of adults regularly get news from YouTube, and 52% of TikTok users report regularly getting news there.

 3. To get seen, work with the algorithm